BitCurator/bitcurator-access-webtools/README.md

   * vagrant up

 from within the bca-webtools directory.
+This step can take a long time the first time you run the software (15-30 minutes depending on your computer).
+The installation script will provide feedback in the console as it installs each package.
 There's a sample image in the "disk-images" directory to get you started.
 Once the virtual machine has been provisioned, open a web browser on your host and navigate to:

   * 127.0.0.1:8080

 to see the bca-webtools service running.

+If you need to stop the service, you can type:

+  * vagrant halt

+in the console on your host machine.
+The next time you issue the "vagrant up" command, the VM will restart in its previous state.
+If you need to delete the VM entirely, you can issue a "vagrant destroy" command after "vagrant halt".

 # Dependencies